Maniaditya05/Diabetes-prediction-classifier/Diabetes_Prediction_v1/readme.md

 ## Diabetes Prediction Model
 This model helps in prediction of the diabetes.
-This model uses Bagging regression Model.
+This model uses Logistic regression Model.

 ## Get Started
  ### The following is are the procedures to get you started.